October 2020; issue 1.1

-The focus of this issue of Peace & Justice is peaceful communication.
-When individuals learn these skills and apply them in their own lives, the work to bring about social change for a peaceful and just world can be that much more effective.
+The first issue of Peace & Justice is about our right to vote.
 We hope you enjoy these articles, and that you will share them with your family and friends.

 Seattle Peace Chorus invites you to subscribe to this newsletter.
 Future issues will be full of interesting articles, photographs, and videos on themes that emphasize the desire that you share with us for a more just and peaceful world: Subscribe here.

 Why I Vote

 I vote because voting helps to make our country a more just and democratic nation for all of its citizens.
 How do I know this?
 I have seen it.
 I have lived it.

 On 22 August 1964, I was 12 years old.
 I was living in Dallas, Texas, in an all-Black community and attending a segregated and unequal public school.
 Blacks had not been allowed in most restaurants or other places of public accommodations.
 We traveled using the Green Book to find hotels and restaurants that would serve Blacks.
 We couldn’t even visit national parks.
 We lived in a world where the majority of Blacks worked in non-professional jobs.
 We lived in a world where, when we saw a Black person on television, we would immediately get on the telephone and call our friends and family and tell them to turn on the TV because a Black person was on!